57th Street station (IND Sixth Avenue Line): Station layout

-The 57th Street station contains two tracks and a single island platform serving both tracks.
+This underground station contains two tracks and a single island platform serving both tracks.
+The next station to the north is Lexington Avenue–63rd Street, while the next station to the south is 47th–50th Streets–Rockefeller Center.

 The platform is 615 ft long and 24 ft wide.
 The station stretches from 55th Street to 58th Street.
 From the full-length mezzanine, which is 48 feet wide, there are six staircases to the platform.
 The station walls are plain white, with "57th St" stenciled on long, narrow tiles along the wall.
 The platform is approximately 35 ft below ground.
 Prior to the 2018 renovation of the station, the "Next Train" indicator lights still hung from the platform ceiling, dating from the period when the station was a terminal two decades prior.
 There is an unused tower and crew area at the southern end of the platform.

 The station contains a bronze plaque of Colonel John T. O'Neill, a former chief engineer of the New York City Transit Authority.